anfe67/EUROBIS-QC/DEV_NOTES.md

 - Build a "pipeline" that allows easily to select a set of datasets from the database and perform QC - using multiprocessing.
 Once done, run it on the entire DB, using two PCs (4 atom cores, 5 i7 cores)
   - DONE - ready to run on the entire DB.
-- TODO: Request from Bart:
-  "Demo" test: Select a random record from a random dataset, all subrecords and perform QC on it (Show steps).

 ## 21/01/2021
 - Worked at the pipeline, testing.
 DB performances decrease over time, need to find a better way (however it does not fail)
 - Reorganizing examples, looking for opportunities for optimization.

+## 22/01/2021
+- Testing
+- DONE: Request from Bart:
+  "Demo" test: Select a random record from a random dataset, all subrecords and perform QC on it (Show all intermediate steps/dependent records)
+- For EVENT based datasets, redesign the concept of required fields (must be the COMBINATION of all dependent fields that satisfies the REQUIRED FIELDS criteria).